Suggested links

 Yes, kratom has the potential to lead to addiction.
 This topic is hotly debated because of how kratom interacts with the brain slightly differently than traditional opiates and research into the effects of kratom on the brain is ongoing.

-However, like any substance that can shift the brain’s chemicals, kratom has the potential for abuse, physical dependency, and addiction.
+Like any substance that can alter the brain’s chemicals, kratom has the potential for abuse, physical dependency, and addiction.

 What are the symptoms of kratom addiction?